lindli/cddw_user_guide_md/user_guide.md

 ### Captions
 You can add and edit captions to your structures using the Text tool.
 The following example adds the caption 'Phenol' to a phenol structure.
-To add the caption 'Phenol' to a phenol structure:
+To add the caption ‘Phenol’ to a phenol structure:
 1. Draw the phenol structure.
-2. Using the Text tool, click below the drawing and type "Phenol" in the text field.
+2. Using the Text tool, click below the drawing and type “Phenol” in the text field.
 3. Click outside the text field.
 To edit the caption, click in the text field with the Text tool and begin typing.
 ![atom_phenol_withname](assets/atom_phenol_withname.PNG)